- 4 minute read -

 - Trade Aid: Home compostable packaging, organic, fair trade chocolate made in Christchurch.

 - Loving Earth: Dairy free, plant based, organic, sustainable, compostable packaged choccies made in a solar powered factory.
-As well as your standard chocolate bars, their Boobook chocolate eggs are perfect for Easter.

 - GoodFor: Fill up your own jar with mini eggs perfect for gifts or munching on Easter morning.

 - Bennetto: Organic, Fairtrade small scale cacao farm, vegan and gluten free.